LIBPS/Disable_Helper/docs/README_EN.md

 # Warning!
-This README is not suported and AI generate!
+This README is not suported and AI generated!

 # Disable Helper